Optical and Raman spectroscopies of 171Yb3+:Y2SiO5 hyperfine structure for application toward microwave-to-optical transducer: Experimental results of Raman heterodyne spectroscopy

-The week signal intensity of T({\it c}) is due to a negligibly small magnetic susceptibility of transition as shown as \fref{fig:RHA}(c).
-To extract this factor of transition strength, we first calculated spin state spacing and its eigen-state from spin Hamiltonian ($\hat H$) of electron and nuclear spins ($\hat S, \hat I$) with a symmetric hyperfine tensor $A_{ij}$ and a symmetric gyromagnetic tensor $g_{ij}$ for $i,j \in \{D_1,D_2,b\}$, Bohr magnetron $\mu_B$, and the magnetic field $B$:\cite{PhysRevX.10.031060, RN56, RN57}
+The weak signal intensity of T({\it c}) is due to a negligibly small magnetic susceptibility of transition, as shown as \fref{fig:RHA}(c).
+To theoretically achieve this value of transition strength, we first calculated the spin-state spacing and its eigen-state from the spin Hamiltonian ($\hat H$) of electron and nuclear spins ($\hat S, \hat I$) using a symmetric hyperfine tensor $A_{ij}$, symmetric gyromagnetic tensor $g_{ij}$ for $i,j \in \{D_1,D_2,b\}$, Bohr magnetron $\mu_B$, and magnetic field $B$ \cite{PhysRevX.10.031060, RN56, RN57}: